ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 docker build --tag my_first_container .
 ```

 This will create this small computer under the name (tag) `my_first_container`, from the current directory, which is what the period stands for.

+If you installed Docker Desktop, it will once again ask you to log in after building a container.
+Again, you can ignore this.

 We can then run the container with:
 ```sh